-Foreign person is an individual who is a non-resident alien.
+A foreign person is an individual who is a non-resident alien.
 They are the ones who are charged taxes over the real estate property.
 Also, the foreign corporation that has not made an election under the Section 897 will be also be treated as foreign corporation.
-The election under the Section 897 legally makes the foreign corporation, domestic.
+The election under Section 897 legally makes the foreign corporation, domestic.

-Therefore, if you find a real estate property that has not made an election under this section, would mean that they are still considered as the foreign person or corporation.
-Such real estate properties are for all including foreign partnership, foreign estate, foreign trust etc.
+Therefore, if you find a real estate property that has not made an election under this section, would mean that they are still considered as a foreign person or corporation.
+Such real estate properties are for all including foreign partnerships, foreign estate, foreign trust etc.

 The disposition of a United States real estate property interest by the transferor who is likely a foreign person has to provide income tax withholding to the Internal Revenue Service.
 The transferee is going to be the withholding agent who is likely the buyer.
 The transferee is the one who is responsible to find out if the transferor is the foreign person or not.
 The transferor’s green card and SSN number will help you in determining whether or not they are transferors.

 If the buyer is the foreign person and unfortunately you fail to withhold, the transferee will be held liable to pay the taxes.
-In some case, transferors try to fool and fraud with the transferees showing them incorrect SSN number and false green card.
+In some cases, transferors try to fool and fraud with the transferees showing them incorrect SSN numbers and false green cards.
 Buyers need to be alert and get them check by their lawyer otherwise they may end up paying huge amount of money and bearing the losses in the long haul.

-Basically, there are two types of corporations, namely, foreign corporation and Domestic Corporation.
+Basically, there are two types of corporations, namely, foreign corporations and domestic corporations.
 A foreign corporation is the one that distributes a United States real estate property interest and this type of corporation is required to withhold 35% of the gain on taxes.
 But this withholding requirement will not be applicable if the foreign corporation elects under Section 897, making their corporation treated as Domestic Corporation.